Chinese Rites controversy: Controversy

 The Jesuits gradually developed and adopted a policy of accommodation on the issue of Chinese rites.
-The Chinese scholar elite were attached to Confucianism, and while Buddhism and Daoism were in decline and losing patronage, Confucianism was arguably at its golden age during this period of Chinese History; even a rich urban class of merchants pursued it.
+The Chinese scholar elite were attached to Confucianism, and while Buddhism and Daoism were in decline and losing patronage, Confucianism was arguably at its golden age during this period of Chinese history; even the rich urban class of merchants pursued it.
 Despite this, all three provided the framework of both state and home life.
-Part of Confucian and Taoist practices involved veneration of one's ancestors.
+Both Confucian and Taoist practices involved veneration of one's ancestors.

 Besides the Jesuits, other religious orders such as the Dominicans, Franciscans, and Augustinians started missionary work in China during the 17th century, often coming from the Spanish colony of the Philippines.

 Contrary to the Jesuits, they refused any adaptation to local customs and wished to apply in China the same tabula rasa principle they had applied in other places, and were horrified by the practices of the Jesuits.
+In his famous anti-Jesuit polemic, the Provincial Letters, Blaise Pascal used the rites controversy as an example of what he considered the unprincipled and lax morality of the Jesuits.

 They ignited a heated controversy and brought it to Rome.
 They raised three main points of contention: